pippinbarr/cart253/schedule.md

 - 💬 Q&A

 ### In studio
+- 🔥 Demos of in progress Variation Jams
 - 📄 Work on the [Variation Jam](./assignments/variation-jam) assignment
 - 📄 Work on the [Post-Reflection](./assignments/post-reflection/) assignment